threefoldtech/0-core/docs/interacting/commands/README.md

 # Commands

-## Core0
+## 0-core

-Core0 is the first & master process for zero-os.
+0-core is the first & master process for Zero-OS.

 When started it first configures the networking, and then starts a local Redis instance to dispatch commands to the CoreX cores.